 Rose Moter – Marketing and Development

-Ms. Moter has a Bachelor of Arts degree in Professional Communication from Alverno College and an Associate of Arts degree in Psychology.
-She has done a variety of work with disadvantaged children and teens in foster care and behavioral health treatment centers.
-Before coming to Chesterton Academy, she worked as an operations manager for SBH Logistics in Waukesha while doing freelance graphic design and photography projects on the side.
-Ms. Moter is passionate about quality education and Catholic family culture, and she is very happy to be part of an organization that promotes those values
+Ms. Moter has a B.A. in Professional Communications from Alverno College and an Associate of Arts in Psychology.
+She has worked with teens as a behavioral health technician and tutored disadvantaged children in language arts.
+Prior to Chesterton Academy, she worked as an operations manager for SBH Logistics, while doing freelance graphic design and photography projects on the side.
+Ms. Moter is passionate about the renewal of quality classical liberal arts education, Catholic family culture and professional soccer.